dna-witch/cell-culture-Agentic-RAG/README.md

 There are four AI agents that cooperate to produce the final answer:

 1. **Retrieval Agent**: This agent queries the vector database to fetch the most relevant documents based on the user's input.
-The agent is set up to function with multiple vector databases.
+The agent is configured to work with multiple vector databases.

-2. **Reasoning Agent**: This agent consumes retrieved passages and synthesizes them with the question to generate intermediate explanations.
+2. **Reasoning Agent**: This agent consumes retrieved passages from the Retrieval Agent along with the user's question to generate intermediate explanations.

 3. **Calculation Agent**: This agent handles quantitative tasks such as unit conversions or statistical operations that support the reasoning process.

-4. **Planning Agent**: This agent orchestrates the overall workflow by deciding when to call each agent and composing their outputs into the final answer.
+4. **Planning Agent**: This agent orchestrates the overall workflow by synthesizing information from each agent and composing their outputs into the final answer.

 ## Demo Videos